AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-agile-in-workfront/configure-kanban.md

 1. Click the **Main Menu** icon ![](assets/main-menu-icon.png) in the upper-right corner of Workfront, then click **Teams**.

-1. Click the **Switch team** icon, then either select a new team from the drop-down menu or search for a team in the search bar.
+1. Click the **[!UICONTROL Switch team]** icon, then either select a new team from the drop-down menu or search for a team in the search bar.
 1. Select the agile team that you want to manage.
-1. Click the **More** menu, then select **Edit**.
+1. Click the **[!UICONTROL More]** menu, then select **Edit**.

-   Only team members with either a Plan or Work license see this option.
+   Only team members with either a Plan or Work license see this option.\
    ![Edit team](assets/edit-team-settings-350x205.png)

-1. In the **Agile** section, in the **Estimate Stories in** area, select whether you want to use points or hours for estimating the size (work load) of stories.
+1. In the **[!UICONTROL Agile]** section, in the **Estimate Stories in** area, select whether you want to use points or hours for estimating the size (work load) of stories.
 If you select Points, specify how many hours are equal to 1 point.
 (The default is 1 point = 8 hours.)
 This is the number of Planned Hours that are added to the story.

    **Example:** If you have selected to estimate stories in points and 1 point equals 8 hours, and a story is estimated at 3 points, 24 Planned Hours are added to the story.